-In order to promote our equality objectives, we monitor accessibility issues concerning the housing stock.
-For example, we monitor demand for housing from disabled people and consult with them on appropriate adjustments to include in our development and modernisation programmes.
+In order to promote equality objectives, the Council monitors accessibility issues concerning the housing stock.
+For example, the Council monitors demand for housing from disabled people and consults with them on appropriate adjustments to include in the development and modernisation programmes.

-We monitor how quickly we let stock that is designed or adapted to meet the housing needs of particular groups.
+The Council monitors how quickly it lets stock that is designed or adapted to meet the housing needs of particular groups.
 For instance, housing stock designed for older people.

-We implement positive action programmes to encourage people to apply for housing where particular groups are under-represented in our housing stock.
-For example, we encourage applications from people living in black and minority ethnic communities.
+The Council implements positive action programmes to encourage people to apply for housing where particular groups are under-represented in its housing stock.
+For example, the Council encourages applications from people living in black and minority ethnic communities.

-Applicants are asked to complete a separate monitoring sheet to allow us to gather the relevant information.
-This information is used to ensure that we comply with our legal obligations to promote equality and prevent discrimination.
+Applicants are asked to complete a separate monitoring sheet to allow the Council to gather the relevant information.
+This information is used to ensure that the Council complies with its legal obligations to promote equality and prevent discrimination.